mongodb/docs/source/includes/quick-start/troubleshoot.rst

-   If you run into issues on this step, ask for help in the :community-forum:`MongoDB Community Forums <tag/rust/>` or submit feedback by using the :guilabel:`Rate this page` tab on the right or bottom right side of this page.
+   If you run into issues on this step, ask for help in the :community-forum:`MongoDB Community Forums <tag/rust/>` or submit feedback by using the :guilabel:`Feedback` button on the top right side of this page.